team-telnyx/telnyx-java/docs/PrivateWirelessGatewaysApi.md

 Create a Private Wireless Gateway

 Asynchronously create a Private Wireless Gateway for SIM cards for a previously created network.
+This operation may take several minutes so you can check the Private Wireless Gateway status at the section Get a Private Wireless Gateway

 ### Example